 As you build your app and work on your mobile strategy, it is essential to test your application across various parameters - Performance, Usability, Functionality, Compatibility, Load, Security, etc. Since time to market is essential, most businesses often neglect the security testing part.
 Ensuring the safety of the information if your customers and your business are very crucial.

-The quintessential android application security testing checklist:
+Android application security testing checklist:

 1. Use the Android Application Sandbox, which isolates your app data and code execution from other apps.